A microsite of wot.technology · Onboarding our first design partners

 Built for SMEs who've outgrown spreadsheets but aren't ready to bet on a six-figure ERP.

 If you're a founder or ops lead with operational data scattered across CRM, accounting, scheduling, and a stock count that lives in the founder's head — this is built for you.
-BuyMaterials is the live example: UK construction-materials marketplace, DTS norn running on Azure today, real production traffic, real receipts.
-Our pro-bono work with British Comedy Guide covers 7.86M rows across 363 tables — a cultural-heritage archive, fully schema-discovered and connected.
+We're onboarding our first design partners now.
+Our pro-bono work with British Comedy Guide covers 7.86M rows across 363 tables — a cultural-heritage archive being schema-discovered and connected.
 If that shape of pain is yours, you're in the right place.

 Worked example

 A customer submits a GDPR Article 15 subject access request.
-The ops team queries the graph once — not Cosmos, then the SQL mirror, then Synapse, then Power BI's model cache — and returns a complete, signed export of everything held on that customer in seconds.
+The ops team queries the graph once — not the CRM, then accounting, then the booking tool, then the spreadsheet — and returns a complete, signed export of everything held on that customer in seconds.